"LET CHILDREN STUDY" SCHOLARSHIPS FOR ORPHAN AND VULNERABLE CHILDREN N MEKI, ETHIOPIA

 SPECIAL SUPPORT FOR THE MOST VULNERABLE AND OTHER PROGRAMS RELATED TO THE PROJECT

-Through a SPECIAL SUPPORT "sub-program", children, who have lost both parents, receive additional support such as rent and further food allowances.
+Through a SPECIAL SUPPORT "sub-program", children, who have lost both parents or come to Meki from the country where there is no secondary school, receive additional support such as rent and further food allowances.
 The Pablo Horstmann Foundation has also opened a COFFEE HOUSE in the orphan compound that employs several mothers of beneficiary children, to make them economically independent.
 Another program called SILK GROUP teaches families how to save money and promotes access to credits to start a business.

 HOW YOU CAN HELP